volusion/element-documentation/explanations/what-is-element/README.md

 ### Developer friendliness

 We give you the full power of Javascript and React.
 No need to learn a custom programming language or an antiquated templating system.
-Additionally, we handle for you hosting, caching and CDN delivery so you can focus on building your sites.
+Additionally, we handle for hosting, caching, and CDN delivery for you, so you can focus on building your sites.

 ## High Level Architecture